The Science Behind Immediate Dental Care: What to Do in an Emergency

 • OTC pain medication

-• Ice pack or cold compress
+• An ice pack or cold compress

 The Mouth-Body Connection